arafatm/arafatm.github.io/_articles/tech/hashi-consul-learn.md

 ### Next Steps

-Now that you are comfortable navigating the UI, try using the [Consul CLI](https://www.consul.io/docs/commands/index.html) to accomplish the same tasks we listed here.
+Now that you are comfortable navigating the UI, try using the Consul CLI <https://www.consul.io/docs/commands/index.html> to accomplish the same tasks we listed here.

 So far you have explored the core functionality of Consul, including service discovery, securing services with a mesh, and using the key value store.
 Continue to the next guide to learn how to set up a Consul datacenter by joining multiple Consul agents together.

-**Note:** The next guide relies on [VirtualBox](https://www.virtualbox.org/), and [Vagrant](https://www.vagrantup.com/) to run multiple Consul agents on your computer at once.
+:warning: The next guide relies on VirtualBox <https://www.virtualbox.org/>, and Vagrant <https://www.vagrantup.com/> to run multiple Consul agents on your computer at once.
 If you haven't downloaded them yet, now would be a good time to do so.> In this guide you will join two Consul agents together to form a multi-agent Consul datacenter.
 You will use Vagrant to create the environment for this guide.

 ## Create a Local Consul Datacenter | Consul